list.lk

 Read more

 .
-Separately, former MP Sajin Vass Gunawardena was granted bail in an illicit assets case
+Separately, former MP Sajin Vass Gunawardena was granted bail in his illicit assets case

 Read more